Gordon741/Fitness-App/README.md

 ## Getting Started
 1. Clone this repository with `git clone https://github.com/Gordon741/Fitness-App.git`
-2. Move into the repository with `cd AI-Fitness-Trainer`
+2. Move into the repository with `cd Fitness-App`
 3. Install dependencies by running `pip install -r requirements.txt`
 5. Run `python main.py`; use `python3` if you're using the latest version of Python.